 Think before you dial

-When you find yourself in need of contacting the police, do you know the best way to get in touch?
+When you do find yourself in need of contacting the police, do you know the best way to get in touch with us?

 999 should only be used in emergency situations; when a life is in danger or a crime is happening right now.